Sc0tticus/Laudable-Backend/ReadMe.md

 Run frontend server: npm start
 Checkout new branch

-If you'd like to collaborate on this project, please email me: ssinger303@gmail.com
+If you'd like to collaborate on this project, please email me at: ssinger303@gmail.com